 - Today: The major tech invention of today?
 CRISPR/Cas9 gene editing technology, which enables us to reprogram life as we know it.
-And we are making strides in AI, robotics, sensors, networks, synthetic biology, materials science, space exploration and more every day.
+And we are making strides in Artificial Intelligence, robotics, smart sensors, networks, synthetic biology, materials science, space exploration and more every day.

 14. High School Graduation Rates

 - 1917: Only 6% of all Americans had graduated from high school.

 - Today: Over 80% of all Americans graduated high school this past year.